ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 - ***Record key*** - A random number assigned to each record
 - ***Cell value*** - The number of records or frequency for a cell
 - ***Cell key*** - The sum of record keys for a given cell
-- ***pvalue*** - perturbation value.
+- ***pvalue*** - Perturbation value.
 The value of noise added to cells, e.g. +1, -1
-- ***pcv*** - perturbation cell value.
+- ***pcv*** - Perturbation cell value.
 This is an amended cell value needed to merge on the ptable
-- ***ptable*** - perturbation table.
+- ***ptable*** - Perturbation table.
 The look-up file containing the pvalues, this determines which cells get perturbed and by how much.

 # User Notes